codepks/LearningReniWahs/README.md

 5. Either you keep it out of Solution like a folder containing `.h` files or if kept in a solution then expose it using `extern "C"`

 # Different ways to load dll from one project to another

+NOTE: You can always check if the dll is loaded or not by putting a debug pointer to the dllmain of the dll project

 ## Adding a third party library
 If your 3rd party library has only header and `.lib` files then
 1. You need to add the header file directors in the project->properties->C++->include directories